mauriciocarbajal/lithium-cli/README.md

 ## Thoughts
 This weird user interface will help you to think of chords as a function inside a tonality where they belong to.

-Music harmony is simpler than you think.
+Music harmony might be simpler than you think.
 Each particular instrument always add more complexity because of physical restrictions and because life.
 Much of the time you spend learning a new instrument goes to overcoming those restrictions.

-This is a language-learning toy for exploring musical harmony, starting from the very basic `I IV V7 I` progressions.
-After a while, you will need to move into a specific instrument.
+This is a small tool for exploring harmony, starting from the very basic `I IV V7 I` progressions.
+You can try some harmonic changes that still might be difficult for you to play in your preferred instrument.
+Hopefully you can find some new musical ideas, and chase them afterwards.

-When that day comes, to exit press `ctrl + c`
+Anyway, to exit press `ctrl + c`